aroraneel/Machine-Learning/my_project/Additional projects/Heart-disease-classification/README.md

-# Predicting Heart Disease Using Machine Learning
+# Heart Disease Prediction Using Machine Learning

 ## Overview
-This project focuses on **predicting the presence of heart disease** using machine learning techniques.
+This project explores the use of **machine learning classification techniques** to predict whether a patient has heart disease based on clinical and demographic attributes.
-It is an **end-to-end data science and machine learning proof of concept**, covering data exploration, model building, evaluation, and interpretation using a clinical heart disease dataset.
+It is designed as an **end-to-end data science proof of concept**, covering data exploration, model building, evaluation, and interpretation.

 ---

-## Objectives
+## Problem Statement
-- Perform exploratory data analysis (EDA) to understand patient health data
-- Build and compare multiple machine learning classification models
-- Tune model hyperparameters to improve performance
-- Evaluate models using metrics beyond accuracy
+Given clinical parameters about a patient, can we predict whether or not they have **heart disease**?

+This is formulated as a **binary classification problem**, where:
+- `1` → Heart disease present
-- Identify key features contributing to heart disease prediction
+- `0` → No heart disease

 ---

 ## Dataset
-- **Heart Disease Dataset (`heart.csv`)**
-- Contains clinical attributes such as age, sex, chest pain type, heart rate, cholesterol, and more
+- **heart.csv**
+- Structured tabular dataset with medical attributes such as:
+  - Age, Sex
+  - Chest pain type (cp)
+  - Resting blood pressure
+  - Cholesterol
+  - Maximum heart rate
+  - Exercise-induced angina
+  - ST depression, slope, number of vessels, thalassemia
 - Target variable:
-  - `1` → Heart disease present
-  - `0` → No heart disease
+  - `target`

 ---

-## Project Workflow
-The notebook follows a structured machine learning framework:

-1. Data loading and inspection
-2. Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis (EDA)
-3. Feature and target separation
-4. Train–test split
-5. Model training and comparison
-6. Hyperparameter tuning
-7. Model evaluation
-8. Feature importance analysis
+- Class balance analysis of heart disease outcomes
+- Gender-wise heart disease frequency
+- Age vs maximum heart rate visualization
+- Chest pain type vs heart disease comparison
+- Distribution plots and histograms
+- Correlation matrix and heatmap to study feature relationships

+EDA is used to build intuition before modeling.

 ---

-## Models Used
+## Machine Learning Models
+The following classification models are trained and compared:
-- Logistic Regression
+- **Logistic Regression**
-- K-Nearest Neighbors (KNN)
+- **K-Nearest Neighbors (KNN)**
-- Random Forest Classifier
+- **Random Forest Classifier**

-The models are compared using accuracy, and the best-performing model is further optimized.

 ---

+## Model Training
+- Features and target separated
+- Data split into training and testing sets (80/20)
+- Baseline models trained and evaluated
+- Model comparison based on accuracy

+---

+## Hyperparameter Tuning
+- **KNN**: Tuned number of neighbors manually
+- **Logistic Regression**: Tuned using RandomizedSearchCV and GridSearchCV
+- **Random Forest**: Tuned using RandomizedSearchCV

+Hyperparameter tuning improves model performance and robustness.

+---

-## Evaluation Metrics
+## Model Evaluation
+Evaluation goes beyond accuracy and includes:
+- Confusion Matrix (numeric and visual)
-- Accuracy
+- Classification Report
 - Precision
 - Recall
 - F1-score
-- Confusion Matrix
-- ROC Curve & AUC
+- ROC Curve and AUC
-- Cross-validation scores
+- Cross-validation with multiple scoring metrics

-These metrics provide a comprehensive view of model performance beyond simple accuracy.
+These metrics provide a deeper understanding of model performance.

 ---

-## Key Findings
+## Feature Importance
-- Logistic Regression performed best among tested models
+- Feature importance extracted from Logistic Regression coefficients
-- Hyperparameter tuning improved model performance
-- Several features (e.g., sex, slope, chest pain type) strongly influence predictions
-- The final model achieved strong performance but did not reach the 95% target accuracy
+- Visualization of how each feature contributes to predictions
+- Helps interpret which medical attributes are most influential

 ---

+## Results & Insights
+- Logistic Regression performs best among tested models
+- Model achieves strong but sub-95% accuracy
+- Certain features (e.g., sex, slope, chest pain) show strong influence
+- Demonstrates the importance of model evaluation beyond accuracy

+---

+## Future Improvements
+- Collect more data to improve generalization
+- Experiment with advanced models such as XGBoost or CatBoost
+- Perform deeper feature engineering
+- Export and deploy the trained model for real-world use

+---

 ## Tools & Technologies
 - Python
-- Jupyter Notebook
-- Pandas, NumPy
+- Pandas & NumPy
-- Matplotlib, Seaborn
+- Matplotlib & Seaborn
 - Scikit-learn

----

-## Conclusion
-This project demonstrates a complete machine learning workflow for a healthcare classification problem.
-While the accuracy target was not fully met, the analysis provides valuable insights into model behavior, feature importance, and next steps for improvement.
+- Jupyter Notebook / VS Code

 ---